LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-controllers-and-routes/controllers-attributes.rst

    If you ever want to verify what code you started this video with, the `starter code <https://github.com/LaunchCodeEducation/HelloASPDotNETDemo/tree/forms>`_ for this video is on the ``forms`` branch.
    If you ever want to verify what code you end this video with, the `final code <https://github.com/LaunchCodeEducation/HelloASPDotNETDemo/tree/attribute-routing>`_ for this video is on the ``attribute-routing`` branch.

-..
-TODO: Change repo name and update to final code wording on previous page.

 .. index:: ! attribute routing, ! attributes

 Cleaning Up the Controller - Text